 So, what do you say?
 Would you say it’s all right?
 No, it’s not making the child feel better, but you are instead giving him or her the attitude to do things without exerting effort because you said it’s just all right.

 Good teachers always have plans for students who are struggling in their classes.
 If things don’t go well as planned, they have plans B, C, etc. When test papers seem to bleed red ink, good teachers don’t freak out.

 10. “I’ll give you remediation on these competencies.
 I know you can do better this time.”

 11. “Which items are difficult?
 What went wrong?
 I always believed that you can try harder.”

 12. “If you are good with these items, you can also do the same with other items.”

 13. “You can learn from your mistakes.”

 What made me say that?
-Because I analyzed the items of the test and checked out which items did the student fail.
-So, I tried to hit it bull’s eye.
+I analyzed the items of the test and checked out which items the student failed.
+So, I tried to hit it with a bull’s eye.

 To a student with low self-esteem

 Some of our students struggle because they are not confident enough.
 And because words are powerful, you can use them to boost your students’ self-esteem.
 By telling them encouraging words, you are helping them see the positive avenues of failure and the space for self-improvement.